 There remains a middle dialegesthai, which happens to be the one characteristic of this central conversation.
 This is speech between two souls.
 Such speech must have a sensible clothing of sound, the audible dialogue.
 Such dialogue is strongly distinguished from myth telling and hearing (e.g., Protagoras 320c, 324d, Gorgias 523a, Timaeus 26c), since the latter appeals to trust and imagination, while the former involves primarily the dianoia.
 For the dianoia supervenes as soon as sense perception is expressed in words, which inevitably gives rise to a dilemma, especially to self contradiction (524e3).
 In supplying hypotheses to solve these dilemmas, the dianoia brings in noeta and thus invites the uppermost faculty of thought, noesis (523a1).
 In itself, the dianoia is the faculty of differences, distinctions, and contradictions.
 As such, it ever ranges betwixt and between and is called out by human perplexities as well as by mathematical problems (530b6).
 Unguided, it can easily become an aporetic or “wayless” affection (524a7).
 Therefore, in such a dialogue, one of the interlocutors must know somewhat more than the other, must have advanced into dialectic, so that he will be able “to ask and answer most knowledgeably” (534d9, 528b8; cf. Phaedrus, 276e5).
 In this dialogue with Glaucon, Socrates exercises such a superiority even more than usually since their conversation is “synoptic” and requires a large foreknowledge.
 The introduction to arithmetic mentioned above displays precisely the required relation of the interlocutors: Socrates makes dialectical divisions “within himself ” (523a6), which he then “shows” to Glaucon (a9), while Glaucon is to look on with him and to respond to Socrates’ affirmations or negations (cf. Sophist 263e12) with his own agreement or disagreement.
 But this dialogic superiority is evident most of all in the very naming of the powers of the soul with which Book VI closes.
 For these powers are, as it were, named from above, from a synoptic point of view.
 Anyone who has not left the first three sections cannot possibly know their true names: doxa, as used ordinarily, means the faculty of judgment; people rarely think that they have what to Socrates is “mere opinion,” but they think that they know their minds; in fact, the various provinces of the dianoia, such as the arts and mathematics (511c6, d3), are particularly highly regarded by their devotees, as producing nothing less than knowledge (533d4).
 For Socrates, of course, the dianoia is below knowledge.

 This is the sixth essay in this series.
-The other essays may be found here: I, II, III, IV, V. Books by Eva Brann may be found in The Imaginative Conservative Bookstore.
+The other essays may be found here: I, II, III, IV, V, VII, VIII, IX, and X. We highly recommend Eva Brann’s The Music of the Republic: Essays on Socrates’ Conversations and Plato’s Writings.
 This essay originally appeared in the St. John’s Review (Volume 39, Number 1 and 2, 1989 – 1990) and is republished here with gracious permission of the author.
 Miss Brann welcomes questions/comments via mail: Dr. Eva Brann, St. John’s College, 60 College Avenue, Annapolis, MD, 21401-1655 (she does not use computers).

 See Klein, A Commentary on Plato’s Meno (Chapel Hill 1965), pp. 112-15.